Cyberbullying: What is it and how to stop it

 - You can use Instagram's Restrict tool to discreetly protect your account without that person being notified.

 - You can moderate comments on your own posts.

 - You can modify your settings so that only people you follow can send you a direct message.

-- And on Instagram, we send you a notification you’re about to post something that might cross the line, encouraging you to reconsider.
+- On Instagram, we will send people a notification when they’re about to post something that might cross the line, encouraging them to reconsider.

 - We automatically filter out comments and message requests that don’t go against our Community Guidelines but may be considered inappropriate or offensive.
 You can also create your own custom list of emojis, words or phrases that you don’t want to see.

 We want teens and young adults to be aware of the blocking and removal functions on Snapchat.
 Clicking on the person’s avatar will bring up a three-dot menu in the upper right-hand corner.
 Opening that menu offers the option of “Manage Friendship,” which, in turn, offers the ability to Report, Block or Remove the person as a friend.
 If you block someone, they will be told that their Snaps and Chats to you will be delivered once the relationship is restored.

 It’s also a good idea to check privacy settings to ensure they continue to be set to the default setting of “Friends Only.”
 This way, only people you’ve added as Friends can send you Snaps and Chats.

 We also recommend reviewing your Friends’ list from time to time to ensure it includes those people you still want to be friends with on Snapchat.